enkidevs/curriculum/lua/roblox-studio/properties-iii/collision-ii.md

 ## Practice
 Joe is creating a game that involves teleporting through several rooms using teleporters, with each room holding secret buttons.
 The following items should involve the CanTouch property: ???, secret buttons

-- teleporters
+- Teleporters
-- other players
+- Other players
-- floor
+- Floor
-- bed
+- Bed

 ---

 ## Revision
 Joe is creating a game that involves teleporting through several rooms using teleporters, with each room holding secret buttons.
 The following items should involve the CanTouch property: teleporters, ???

-- secret buttons
+- Secret buttons
-- floor
+- Floor
-- bed
+- Bed
-- other players
+- Other players